 I wanted to extend a personal thank you for taking the time to meet with me today.
 I appreciated the transparency you gave me on the company, the leadership, and how all the teams work together.
 You shed more light into what the Account Manager role entails and the type of candidate your team is looking for.
 I truly believe that candidate is me.

-Your team needs a proactive, independent, and an intrinsically motivated candidate.
+Your team needs a proactive, independent, and motivated candidate.
 As I mentioned today, I am extremely proactive when it comes to my clients – I like to anticipate problems before they happen and I think it’s critical to go above and beyond in a job to ensure clients that their needs are extremely important.
 I’m a team player, but I can work independently in the jobs I hold.
 I enjoy holding the accountability and responsibility to manage and keep my clients happy.
-I am intrinsically motivated in that I take pride in my work and acknowledging the skills I am gaining from my job.
+I am intrinsically motivated in that I take pride in my work and acknowledge the skills I am gaining from my job.

 I hope I have the chance to work with your team and that I am considered for the Account Manager position.
 Thank you so much again for speaking with me.
 Have an amazing time on your trip to Australia!

-Side note: even if you’re interviewing for an internal role at your existing company, set yourself apart and write a thank you email.
+Pro Tip: Even if you’re interviewing for an internal role at your existing company, set yourself apart and write a thank you email.
 I did this a few months ago when I interviewed for the role I’m in now and sent individual emails to each person who interviewed me.
 The hiring manager wrote back thanking me for the note and that my thank you spoke volumes to my professionalism and showed how seriously I took the opportunity.
 Something to keep in mind!

 Write Physical Thank You Notes

 I’m a firm believer in handwritten thank you notes and nowadays, even as things get more digitized, thank you notes still continue to be a staple.
 They show thoughtfulness and courtesy.
 Best of all, it shows that you’re serious about the job and the company.
-I recommend sending these out the day of if possible too.
+I recommend sending these out the day of your final job interview if possible too.
 This way, the lag time between the interview and thank you note isn’t too long.
 This also helps keep you top of mind since the interviewers will receive your note a few days after the interview.
 This should go without saying, but write an individual thank you note for each person!

 Be Mindful of the Follow Up

 While it’s great to be persistent, you also don’t want to come across as too eager too soon.
-It’s good to keep in mind that hiring managers are extremely busy with their day to day jobs.
+It’s good to keep in mind that hiring managers are extremely busy with their day-to-day jobs.
 Hiring new employees may be something that gets added to their plate of already existing responsibilities.
 I usually recommend giving it a few days after the day they told me they’d reach out before I contact them.
 This way, it shows that you’re being proactive but also patient.

 I hope by following these five things after your interview, you’re able to gain some feedback and ultimately land that new job!
-Please feel free to leave your thoughts in the comments!